Teams will have 30 minutes after match start time to join the lobby. Failure to do so will result in a forfeit.

 Teams each consist of groups of three (3) players.
 Each team will compete in a match consisting of three (3) game sets.

-The matchups are randomized 15 minutes before the match begins.
-They are randomly generated and not set by roster order.
+Matchups are configured in the order players are set on the roster.
 Please ensure your players face off against the correct opponent.
 Matches played using alternative matchups will be required to be replayed.

 The winning side of each set will award 1 point to their team to help determine the overall match score.
 After a team has won two out of three sets, the team with the most set wins will be declared the winner of the match.
 All sets are in a best-of format with the total game wins needed dependent on the current league’s phase format as found below.